digitalgoggles/digitalgoggles/README.md

-I am Cooper and I like stuff... uh like mario's pretty cool, right? yeah. uh I have linux on my laptop.
-Actually cool fact is I don't want linux but I dont really have a choice.
-I have some Apple stuff too.
+I am Cooper and I like stuff... uh like mario's pretty cool, right?
 So, I might do some code here, maybe...
 I will use ChatGPT to help with the code though.
 So uh thats it I guess.
 My email is digitalgoggles4@gmail.com and you can find me elsewhere if you look, like im on youtube, twitch, bluesky all that.